-- Operation Joint Task Force Bravo, which began in 1995. - Operation Joint Guardian, which began on June 12, 1999. - Operation Noble Eagle, which began on September 15, 2001. - Operation Enduring Freedom, which began on October 7, 2001, and ended on December 31, 2014. - Operations in the Balkans, which began in 2004. - Operation Nomad Shadow, which began in 2007. - Operation U.S. Airstrikes Al Qaeda in Somalia, which began in January 2007. - Operation Juniper Shield, which began in February 2007. - Operation Copper Dune, which began in 2009. - Operation Georgia Deployment Program, which began in August 2009. - Operation Spartan Shield, which began in June 2011. - Operation Observant Compass, which began in October 2011. - Operation Martillo, which began in January 2012. - Operation Inherent Resolve, which began on August 8, 2014. - Operation Atlantic Resolve, which began in April 2014. - Operation Freedom's Sentinel, which began on January 1, 2015. - Operation Resolute Support, which began in January 2015. - Operation Pacific Eagle, which began in September 2017.
+• Operation Joint Task Force Bravo, which began in 1995.

+- Operation Joint Guardian, which began on June 12, 1999. - Operation Noble Eagle, which began on September 15, 2001. - Operations in the Balkans, which began in 2004. - Operation Nomad Shadow, which began in 2007. - Operation U.S. Airstrikes Al Qaeda in Somalia, which began in January 2007. - Operation Juniper Shield, which began in February 2007. - Operation Copper Dune, which began in 2009. - Operation Georgia Deployment Program, which began in August 2009. - Operation Spartan Shield, which began in June 2011. - Operation Martillo, which began in January 2012. - Operation Inherent Resolve, which began on August 8, 2014. - Operation Atlantic Resolve, which began in April 2014. - Operation Freedom's Sentinel, which began on January 1, 2015. - Operation Resolute Support, which began in January 2015. - Operation Pacific Eagle, which began in September 2017. - Operation Enduring Freedom Horn of Africa, which began in January 2015 - European Reassurance Initiative/ European Deterrence Initiative, which began in 2014. - This exemption is also available to servicemembers who were deployed during the preceding calendar year on active duty outside the continental United States, Alaska, or Hawaii in support of a subordinate operation to a main operation designated in section 196.173(2), F.S.